Combining Two Repositories

 and move it to some directoy where the shell can find

-is a standalone Python 3 script that does not
+it. git-filter-repo is a standalone Python 3 script that does not

 have any other dependency.
 (The installation of Python 3 is not